 Collect resources about trees.

-- Ask a librarian to help you find nonfiction picture books and nature magazines with detailed illustrations of trees.
+- Ask a librarian to help you find nonfiction picture books, nature magazines, and online resources with detailed illustrations of trees.

 Visit nearby trees during different seasons.

-- Use a field guide or an IDNR poster to identify trees.
+- Use a field guide or an educational poster to identify trees.
 Point out differences in leaves, needles, seeds, and bark patterns.
 Show the children how to make bark rubbings or leaf rubbings.

 - Provide measuring tapes and non-standard measures such as unit blocks or lengths of clothes line.
 Let children measure the trunks, leaves, and other parts of trees.